AdobeDocs/deliverability-learn.en/help/additional-resources/ac-ssl-certificate-request.md

 You must identify the domain names and the functions (tracking, mirror pages, webapps, etc.) to secure.
 >[!NOTE]
 >
 >Adobe can help in defining the domain names and functions to involve.
-For more information, contact your Adobe Customer Success Manager.
+For more information, contact your Adobe Account Team.

 ### Step 1 - Get a CSR file